Skip to Content

 You can serve the pol sambol recipe for breakfast, lunch or dinner.

-It’s spicy, addictive and makes the ideal accompaniment anytime at home.
+It’s spicy, and addictive and makes the ideal accompaniment anytime at home.

 If you are not familiar with the term pol sambol or coconut sambal is a coconut-based sambol made with a handful of ingredients.